 - encouraging local awareness (especially for eco-tourism)

 - establishing andromache as an icon of Malaysia’s national heritage.

 Other national and regional institutions are also being approached for financial assistance and support in kind, and project extensions are under consideration.
 In due course, the Singapore Botanical Gardens have indicated that they may be able to provide training in planting and propagation of the foodplants, which will be crucial to any breeding programme.

-We will be reporting in the SBBT newsletters on the progress of this important project.
+We will report any further progress on this important project in the SBBT Papilio! newsletters.
 Sign up on our Home Page.